youngboy/engine-docs/source/caching.md

 description: Speed up your GraphQL responses and reduce load on your backends by enabling caching in Engine.
 ---

-<h2 id="notes-on-caching">Notes on Caching in Engine</h2>
+<h2 id="caching">Caching with Engine</h2>

-Caching in Engine accepts cache control hints in a fine-grained way, but caches the entire result.
-Engine computes a cache privacy and expiration date by combining the data from all of the fields returned by the server for a particular request.
+Turning on caching with Engine means that you can use the cache store with Engine, rather than an outside data store.
+Just set a simple directive either on your schema or in your resolvers to instruct your application to cache dynamically.
+When your query is called, Engine computes a cache privacy and expiration date by combining the data from all of the fields returned by the server for a particular request.
 It errs on the safe side, so shorter `maxAge` results override longer, and `PRIVATE` scope overrides public.
+This means that Engine currently executes whole query caching.

 To bring caching to GraphQL, we've developed [Apollo Cache Control](https://github.com/apollographql/apollo-cache-control), a new open standard that allows servers to specify exactly what parts of a response can be cached and for how long.